You are leaving risk-strategies.com

 The Missing Bag and the Missing Contract Clause

-Luckily, ultra-sensitive client data was not in the bag (phew!)
-However, an ensuing review of the courier's contract with its customer revealed that there was no clear language on which company would be responsible for the face value of checks that could not be reconstructed.
-Additionally, there was no maximum dollar cap on liability.
+Luckily, ultra-sensitive client data was not in the bag, but an ensuing review of the courier's contract with its customer revealed that there was no clear language on which company would be responsible for the face value of checks that could not be reconstructed, and there was no maximum dollar cap on liability.

 In the absence of a signed-off limit of liability, couriers can be held responsible for the full value of items transported.